Name: Alexander Jan Brink

 Private life

-Alexander Brink is an amateur pianist and singer with a deep-rooted preference for classical music.
-He has been a sea sailor for many years.
-Alexander lives in Santpoort-Zuid, The Netherlands and has two children.
+Alexander Brink plays the piano and sings, with a preference for classical music.
+He has been an enthusiastic sailor for quite some years.
+Alexander lives in Santpoort-Zuid, The Netherlands and is a father of two.